sugarcoat/sugarcoat/README.md

 Making documentation a bit sweeter ✨

-Sugarcoat was created to enable developers to produce rich project documentation easily and with minimal up-keep.
+Sugarcoat was created to enable developers to produce rich UI documentation easily and with minimal up-keep.
 Sugarcoat works by parsing project files for documentation comments (similar to JavaDoc, JSDoc, etc.) and generates HTML or JSON that is organized and easy to read.
 Sugarcoat allows developers and designers to access up-to-date previews of UI elements, page components, project specific colors and typography, all in one place.

 **Note**: This is still a work in-progress.
 Please file an issue if you encounter any issues or think a feature should be added.